States that have both a medical marijuana law and have removed jail time for possessing small amounts of marijuana

 SB 2095 reflects an attempt to create a middle ground between the extremely restrictive approach some legislators and the governor favor and voters’ strong preference for a broad measure.
 The Senate passed SB 2095 in a 46-5 vote on January 13, and the House followed suit —105-14 — on January 19, after making a few amendments.
 The two chambers formed a conference committee to reconcile the bills and signed off on the final versions on January 26.

-Mississippi is one of the 14 states that has decriminalized personal use marijuana possession.
-First offense possession of 30 grams (a little more than an ounce) is punishable by a $250 fine instead of jail time, and a civil summons as opposed to arrest, as long as the offender provides proof of identity and a written promise to appear in court.
-Even so, there were still 10,401 marijuana arrests and/or citations in 2007.
-You can learn more about Mississippi’s marijuana penalties and enforcement by reading this report by Jon Gettman, PhD.
-You can also write your state legislators to ask them to end marijuana prohibition in the state and replace it with a taxed and regulated system, as Colorado and Washington state have done.
+Mississippi is one of the 31 states that have decriminalized — or, in 23 cases, legalized — personal-use cannabis possession.
+First offense possession of 30 grams (a little more than an ounce) is punishable by a $250 fine instead of jail time and a civil summons as opposed to arrest, as long as the offender provides proof of identity and a written promise to appear in court.
+However, Mississippi’s cannabis law has a gaping loophole: possession of paraphernalia — such as the baggie cannabis is in — remains a criminal offense punishable by up to six months.

 Meanwhile, data indicates that Mississippi’s cannabis laws are not being evenly enforced.
 A recent study by the American Civil Liberties Union found that although Black and white individuals use cannabis at nearly identical rates, Black Mississippians are 2.7 times more likely than whites to be arrested for cannabis possession.